Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 echo $DEFAULT_SUBNET_IDS
 ```

-launch the following command to create the new for the backend flask so that the enable executecommand is active (Note that this function can active only using the CLI)
+Launch the command below from `aws-bootcamp-cruddur-2024` to create the new service for backend flask so that the enable `executecommand` is active (Note that this function can only activated only using the CLI)

 ```
 aws ecs create-service --cli-input-json file://aws/json/service-backend-flask.json

 ```
+I was having challenges starting the service, make sure that the `VPC-connect endpoint` has been setup. <br/>

-how to connect to the containers using the session manager tool for ubuntu
+### Connect to the containers using the session manager tool for ubuntu

-install the session manager. here is the [reference](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html#install-plugin-linux)
+Install Session manager. here is the [reference](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html#install-plugin-linux)

 ```
 curl "https://s3.amazonaws.com/session-manager-downloads/plugin/latest/ubuntu_64bit/session-manager-plugin.deb" -o "session-manager-plugin.deb"